dariusrichardson55/Security-Information-and-Event-Management-Splunk/README.md

   <li>Creating Dashboards</li>
 </ol>

-Before starting the tasks, you need to install Splunk Enterprise and create an account, note that this is a free trial to use Splunk.
+Before starting the tasks, you need to create a Splunk account and install Splunk Enterprise, note that this is a free trial to use Splunk.

 <b><h1>Create a Splunk account</h1></b>